Game Boy Advance Assembly Guide | Boxy Pixel

 Testing

-Prior to disassembly of the donor game boy, insert batteries and a game cartridge.
-Turn the volume wheel all the way up, and switch device on.
+Prior to disassembly of the donor Game Boy, insert batteries and a game cartridge.
+Turn the volume wheel all the way up, and switch the device on.

-- Confirm that all buttons (including triggers, start and select), function well.
+2. Confirm that all buttons (including triggers, start, and select), function well.

 Disassemble stock Game Boy Advance